Jackson Hole, Wyoming, home cooking, wild game, high altitude baking, high altitude gardening, foraging, mountain adventures

 5. Every day or so for the next 3 days turn the jar over to mix and mingle the brine and the lemons.
 This is a good job for a kid to do while waiting for breakfast.
 After 3 days, put them in the refrigerator.
 They will be ready in 3 weeks, and even better after 3 months.

-Rum balls are potent little confections that pack a heady punch of alcohol along with a pleasing jolt of caffeine.
-Ideally, they are made in late November, so they may fester in a tightly closed tin for several weeks.
-The chocolate, rum, pecans and coffee need some time to mingle and intensify.
+Rum Balls are potent little confections that pack a heady punch of alcohol along with a pleasing jolt of caffeine.
+Ideally, they are made in late November so they have time to mingle in a tightly closed tin for several weeks.
+The combination of chocolate, rum, pecans and coffee intensifies and gets better with age.

-All this early season snow has been very distracting, as it keeps sucking me back up to the mountains to play.
-This is my excuse for not making rum balls yet.
-If you are on my rum ball holiday gift list, you may have to suffice for a tin after the holidays, as they will still be just as good and even more special when not competing with the other abundantly available sweets.
+It has been snowing a lot around here!
+It's hard not to keep heading into the mountains to ski, ignoring all those holiday tasks.
+But now that I've had plenty of turns I'm ready to settle into a few elf-ish activities like making rum balls for friends and family near and far.
+With only a few days left until Christmas, my rum balls may not get launched in time.
+If you are on my rum ball holiday gift list, you may have to suffice for a tin after the holidays.
+Believe me, they will be just as good and even more special when not competing with the other abundantly available sweets.

-At the risk of sounding like a rum snob, Barbancourt 5 Star Rhum (with an "H") is the preferred rum for this recipe.
+At the risk of sounding like a rum snob, or a rhum snob, Barbancourt 5-Star Rhum (with an "h") is the preferred rum for this recipe.
 It is hard to get here, but if you are traveling to the Caribbean be sure to bring some home.
 Meyer's Dark Rum is an acceptable substitute, and I have also used Mount Gay Rum with good results.

-This recipe makes 3-4 dozen 1 inch rum balls.
+This recipe makes 3-4 dozen 1-inch rum balls.
 I usually double or triple the recipe so there is plenty to share.
 You can make decaffeinated rum balls by using decaffeinated coffee.
-You can also use whiskey instead, but then of course it wouldn't be a Rum Ball, would it?
+You can also use whiskey instead, but then it would be a bourban ball, wouldn't it?

 2 cups vanilla wafer crumbs (1 box Nilla wafers yield roughly 3 cups of crumbs)